HYPERTEGRITY-AG/OpenSim/README.md

 ## Useful
 * **--dry-run** \
-When opensim.py starts, it will give a short overview of what will happen ("Will send 1000 messages in 10 threads...(and I might create 1000 new entities!)").
+When opensim starts, it will give a short overview of what will happen ("Will send 1000 messages in 10 threads...(and I might create 1000 new entities!)").
 With _--dry-run_ set, the script will stop right before the messages will be sent.
 This gives you the chance to determine, if the shown action is what you really want!
 Besides that, the payload is printed out giving you an overview of the data-model that will be created.
 * **--attribute-indent _indent_** \